 Governance and the Metropolis

-The Ruhr Metropolis is home to more than 5 million people in 11 cities and 4 counties.
+The Ruhrgebiet is home to more than 5 million people in 11 cities and 4 counties.
 It is one of the continent’s largest metropolitan regions.
 The “city of cities” thereby offers a unique environment.
 It combines dense conurbations, industry, urban culture and intact nature with a vibrant knowledge and innovation landscape.
 The Ruhr Regional Association (RVR) and its subsidiaries form an integral part of the regional governance structure.
-This website introduces the RVR, two of its subsidiaries and its regional campaign to raise the profile of the Ruhr Metropolis.
+This website introduces the RVR, two of its subsidiaries and its regional campaign to raise the profile of the Ruhr Area.

 Good to Know